Mikejo5000/vsts-docs-pr/docs/work/track/query-by-workflow-changes.md

 Workflow states support tracking the status of work as it moves from a new state to a closed or a done state.
 Kanban query fields support tracking the status of work as it moves from one column or swimlane to another on the Kanban board.

 Each workflow consists of a set of states,  valid transitions between  states, and reasons for transitioning the work item to the selected state.
-[Workflow states and reasons](../work-items/guidance/choose-process.md#workflow-states) differ among the work item types (WITs) and default processes used to create your team project.
+[Workflow states and reasons](../work-items/guidance/choose-process.md#workflow-states) differ among the work item types (WITs) and default processes used to create your project.

 Most work items move from a New, Active, or Proposed state to a Done or Closed state.
 As each work item moves from one state to another, the item might also be reassigned to various members of the team.
 For example, a tester might create a bug that is assigned to another team member during triage.
 When the other team member resolves the bug, it is reassigned to the tester who created it.